Get prepared for Easter and ANZAC day - Trading Hours, Special Licences and Employee Entitlements

 Where clubs meet the above criteria, they are permitted to trade from 4am to 1pm on ANZAC Day without the need to apply for a special licence.

 It is important to note that section 47A only relates to trading hours and does not overide section 60 of the Sale and Supply of Alcohol Act.
 If section 47A applies to your club but you intend to sell or supply to the public (individuals who are not authorised customers or authorised visitors) you will need a special licence.

 For clubs who hold an off-licence you will need to ensure that no alcohol is sold on or delivered from the premises on Good Friday, Easter Sunday, or before 1pm on ANZAC Day.

 If you are unsure ask, get in touch with your local licensing inspector and discuss the options available to your club.

 TAB Trading Hours and Race Information

-Those operating TABs should have received the recent memo regarding TAB trading and races over the Easter Period.
-You can download the memo below;
+Those operating TABs will receive guidance from the TAB regarding trading and races over the Easter Period.

 The public holidays with employee entitlements over Easter and ANZAC are;